Live Well with Pain - PDF

-Explaining Pain and health problems like arthritis or nerve damage in diabetes, one in seven of us are affected.
+It is quite common and affects around one in seven of us.
+Persistent pain is caused by health problems like arthritis or nerve damage like in diabetes.
 It can be the result of a specific problem that has often healed, like shingles.
 It can also develop slowly, sometimes for no obvious reason.
 It may even come on some time months or years after an activity or injury like a road accident or surgery.

 Persistent pain can be in a specific part of the body like the back, shoulder or legs, or throughout the whole body.
 It may be continuous or vary in its level.
 It can flare up or become worse very quickly, often agonizing and at other times being easier to manage.
 It can have other symptoms like numbness, burning or electric shocks.